Physician Liaisons: Balancing Time & Data

 2. Map Your Route & Prioritize

 Wisely plan your time and map out your meetings for the week.
-If providers and their calendars are too swamped to schedule a meeting on a Monday morning or if they’ve transitioned to meeting-free Friday afternoons in summertime, allocate that time to when you’ll be at your desk doing data analysis.
+If providers and their calendars are too swamped to schedule a meeting on a Monday morning or if they’ve transitioned to meeting-free Friday afternoons in the summertime, allocate that time to when you’ll be at your desk doing data analysis.
 The data analysis in step one will help you know which physicians you should be spending your time on based on who is highest referring to lowest referring.

 3. Work Smarter, Not Harder